PointyCastle/pointycastle/tutorials/aes-cbc.md

 There are three algorithms in the AES family: AES-128, AES-192 and AES-256, corresponding to the length of the keys in bits.
-For all the algorithms, the block size is always 128-bits (32 byte).
+For all the algorithms, the block size is always 128-bits (32 bytes).

 To encrypt using AES-CBC: